Introduction to Thermal Metal Spraying

 Material Application

-Although materials can be applied in a powder composition, metal wire is common practice and most popular for anti-corrosion materials such as zinc and aluminium.
+Although materials can be applied in a powder composition, metal wire is a common practice and most popular for anti-corrosion materials such as zinc and aluminium.

 The wire material is applied by one of two methods: